rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 declare function fn4(f: <T>() => T): void
 ```

-but will not do that here as these tend to be less practicallly useful.
+but will not do that here as these tend to be less practically useful.

 Here is how I think about it: